metomi/rose/sphinx/tutorial/rose/metadata.rst

       As we have made a change to the configuration (by editing the :rose:file:`rose-app.conf` file) we will need to close and reload the :ref:`command-rose-config-edit` GUI.
-      The setting should appear as a radio-button with the options ``0`` and ``1``.
+      The setting should appear as a button with only the options ``0`` and ``1``.

-      Unfortunately ``0`` and ``1`` are not particularly descriptive, it might not be obvious that they mean "nearest" and "linear" respectively.
-The :rose:conf:`rose-meta.conf[SETTING]value-titles` metadata item can be
+      Unfortunately ``0`` and ``1`` are not particularly descriptive, so it might not be obvious that they mean "nearest" and "linear" respectively.
+The :rose:conf:`rose-meta.conf[SETTING]value-titles`
-      used to add titles to such settings to make the values clearer.
+      metadata item can be used to add titles to such settings to make the values clearer.

       Add the following lines to the ``[env=SPLINE_LEVEL]`` section in the :rose:file:`rose-meta.conf` file: